 No, Old Tom doesn’t refer to anyone’s great uncle.
 And it probably isn’t something your grandfather ever drank.
 This old-timey mother’s ruin, known for its sweet side, dates back to the beginning of the 1800s, when gin drinking and making was rampant in England.
 The gin style all but disappeared at the beginning of the 20th century, partly due to spotlight-hogging London dry gin.
 Now it’s back in fashion and comes in all colors and flavors.
 So what exactly is it?

 Just as no one knows for sure where the name came from, it’s unclear exactly how it should be made.
 That’s because there are no real rules.
-While Old Tom must include juniper, like any other gin, clear cut guidelines similar to those for bourbon or tequila are absent.
-Old Tom can be aged—or not.
+While Old Tom gin must include juniper, like any other gin, clear-cut guidelines similar to those for bourbon or tequila are absent.
+Old Tom gin can be aged—or not.
 It can have added sugar—or not.
 And it can use a neutral base spirit—or not.
-What we do know is that the distilled endgame falls somewhere between malt-heavy genever and today’s biting London Dry gin.
+What we do know is that the distilled endgame falls somewhere between malt-heavy genever and today’s biting London dry gin.